jaylikesbunda/jaylikesbunda/README.md

     },
     "CollectFlix": {
         "url": "https://collectflix.net",
-        "description": "A platform for enthusiasts to track and share their physical media collections."
+        "description": "An application for enthusiasts to digitise and track their physical media collections."
     },
     "Flipper IRDB Formatter": {
         "description": "A tool for formatting IR codes for the Flipper Zero device."